-Entrepreneurs are under the impression that owning a domain is enough.
+Another one of the common ecommerce mistakes is that entrepreneurs are under the impression that owning a domain is enough.
 Wrong!
 One should get a personalized domain name that resonates with the background of your website.
 It is one of the best SEO practices and will also give an edge over your competitors.
 The most important thing that you must keep in while choosing a domain name is that it must be short and catchy so that a visitor identifies what your website is about instantly.

 8. Not Having Proper Analytics Installed